aiplanethub/5-week_Data_Science_Bootcamp/week-3/165-Day 1: Building your first ML model.md

 ### Explore the data

-* Let’s get to the notebook:
+* Let's get to the notebook:
 https://github.com/dphi-official/Data_Science_Bootcamp/tree/master/Week3

 ### Omitting Irrelevant Variables/Columns

-* You shouldn’t drop columns or variables just like that!
+* You shouldn't drop columns or variables just like that!
 Unless there is a strong premise.
-* Id, port, cabin and name
+* Id, port, cabin, and name

 ### Split the data into train and test